If you want to be understood better, write better. — Steve Edwards

 If you say you don’t vote (for president), because your vote doesn’t count – you know what? – your vote does count in the state you live in.
 In California, which for now consistently votes for Democrats, if enough Democrats in California don’t vote then the state will swing back to Republican.
 California has voted Republican as recently as 1988, actually from 1968 to 1988.
 Arizona and Colorado used to vote solidly Republican, now Colorado votes Democrat and Arizona is very close to voting Democrat.
 Your single vote does count in those states.

-The candidate themselves and everyone involved in the campaigns know the rules for winning when running for President of the United States. -Steve
+The candidates and everyone involved in the campaigns know the rules for winning when running for President of the United States. -Steve